NEW: 2nd auction notice was deleted by Saturday

 In posting the weapon for auction, Zimmerman described the weapon as a “piece of American History.”

-"The firearm for sale is the firearm that was used to defend my life and end the brutal attack from Trayvon Martin on 2/26/2012," Zimmerman apparently wrote in the posts.
+“I am honored and humbled to announce the sale of an American firearm icon,” the websites said.
+“The firearm for sale is the firearm that was used to defend my life and end the brutal attack from Trayvon Martin on 2/26/2012.”

 “The pistol currently has the case number written on it in silver permanent marker,” he wrote.

-But the Washington-based Smithsonian denied it has any interest in the weapon.
+But the Washington-based Smithsonian denied it had any interest in the weapon.

 “We have never expressed interest in collecting George Zimmerman’s firearm, and have no plans to ever collect or display it in any museums,” it said in a statement.